gemmaellis16/memory_game/README.md

 * When looking at my live wesbite, dev tools has an error come up on each [page](screenshots/devtools.png).
 I have found the explanation on [Github](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/2) which explains it's to ensure the privacy of our users when browsing GitHub Pages sites.
 So due to this I have left the page as it is.

-### **Note about Commits**

-* IMPORTANT - Previous commits have been wiped due to problems with Gitpod on 29/7/21, fortunately I was able to recover some of my work and create a new workspace.

 [Back to top](#table-of-contents)

 ### **Deployment**